Job Code Pay Scale Group Pay Scale Type Bargaining Unit Civil Service or Non-Civil Service Last Executive Board Change Executive Board Change History

 SPECIAL REQUIREMENTS:

-• All positions require possession of an active Hazardous Materials Operations certification and an active Hazardous Materials Awareness certification.
+• All positions require possession of an active Hazardous Materials Awareness certification and an active Hazardous Materials Operations certification from an organization accredited by the International Fire Service Accreditation Congress (IFSAC) or the National Board on Fire Service Professional Qualifications.

-• All positions require possession of an active non-commercial class C Pennsylvania driver’s license or equivalent.
+• All positions require possession of an active motor vehicle license.